abatrowy/instasity-csgo-server/README.md

 how it works?
 -
-server is automatic, it will load settings and config for every choosen gamemode with map.
+server is automated, it will load settings and config for every choosen gamemode with map.

 no admin interference commands required.